Team293/AprilTagDetection/README.md

 After the images are created, run the `calibrate_camera.py` file in the `camera calibration` folder.
 While this is happening, a GUI should appear with lines and dots overlayed on top of input images.
 If you do not see this, there may be a problem with your calibration images and you should try generating them using the `generate_calibration_images.py` file.
 If you see the overlays on your images, wait for the interface to close.
 Afterwards, a `CameraCalibration.npz` file should have been created in the `camera calibration` folder.

+If you would like to use a gui or have your calabration images in a seprate folder you can use `calibrate_camera_gui.py`.
 # Use

 After calibrating your camera, you should be able to run `track_apriltags.py` in the main folder.
 This will display a camera feed and an overlay of the april tag tracking data.